How to Effectively Block Coupon Extensions Like Honey

 by Eric Trouton, on Jan 7, 2021 9:00:00 AM

-Are you an online retailer who has noticed margins getting thinner despite increases in overall online revenue?
+Are you an online retailer who has noticed ecommerce profit margins getting thinner despite increases in overall online revenue?

-Have you considered the effect coupon extensions such as Honey and Capital One Shopping might be having on your revenue?
+Have you considered the effect coupon browser extensions such as Honey and Capital One Shopping might be having on your revenue and the success of your ecommerce strategy?

-You might find yourself in one of two places: either you know coupon extensions are costing you big time and you’ve been searching for a solution, or you're noticing slipping margins but aren’t sure the cause.
+You might find yourself in one of two places: either you know the honey app and other coupon extensions are costing you money big time and you’ve been searching for a solution, or you're noticing slipping margins but aren’t sure the cause.

-If you're in the first camp, and you know you want to get rid of the negative effect of coupon extensions, jump right on down to the solutions below.
+If you're in the first camp, and you know you want to get rid of the negative effects of coupon browser extensions, jump right on down to the solutions below.

 If you've been feeling the slow slide of slipping margins, you may want to examine whether coupon extensions may be part of the cause.